|

 size, and increasing your energy level will indicate continued

+successful progress.
 As your doctor said, exercise needs to become a daily part of

 your life in order to achieve your goal.
 Weight loss will